 Ideally, a household move should be planned weeks, if not months in advance.
 With so many moving-related duties and responsibilities, it’s easy to lose your focus.
-Instead of leaving everything until the last minute, you may actually benefit from breaking down arduous moving tasks into weekly to-do lists.
-If you only have a vague idea of what you should be doing before, during and after the move, stick to our checklist that will guide you successfully through the moving activities.
+Instead of doing everything last minute, you may actually benefit from breaking down arduous moving tasks into weekly to-do lists.
+If you only have a vague idea of what you should be doing before, during, and after the move, stick to our checklist that will guide you successfully through the moving activities.

 8 weeks before moving day